Viscoelastic response and anisotropic hydrodynamics in Weyl semimetals: Kubo approach to viscoelastic response

 The Hall viscosity is determined by the imaginary part of trace $\text{tr} \left[ T_{\mu \nu}^{\,\,\,} (\mathbf{k}) A(\omega;\mathbf{k}) T_{\alpha \beta}^{\,\,\,} (\mathbf{k}) A(\omega';\mathbf{k}) \right]$ in Eq.~(\ref{Kubo_viscoelastic_tensor}); see also Eqs.~(\ref{app-kubo-eta}) and (\ref{app-kubo-tr-Im}).
 In the limit $\Omega \rightarrow 0$ and at $\mu=0$, we have

 where

 and

-Evidently, all components are quadratically divergent except for $\eta_{zxzy}=-b_z^3/(6 \pi^2)$.
+where $\Lambda_{\perp}$ and $\Lambda_z$ are momentum cutoffs.
+Evidently, all components are quadratically divergent except for $\eta_{zxzy}=-b_z^3/(6 \pi^2)$~\footnote{The cutoffs in Eqs.~(\ref{Kubo-Weyl-I12}) and (\ref{Kubo-Weyl-I3}) are connected with the contribution of the states below the Fermi surface.
+Such terms are absent in lattice models, see, e.g., Ref.~\cite{Robredo-Bradlyn:2021}.}.
 In the systems with axial symmetry, the other independent component of the Hall viscosity is given by $\eta_{xxxy}$.
 The obtained results agree with those in Ref.~\cite{Cortijo-Vozmediano:2015}.
-The expressions for $\Omega \neq 0$ are given in Eqs.~(\ref{viscoelasticity_lin_Hall_Omega_12}) and(\ref{viscoelasticity_lin_Hall_Omega_3}), where the $\eta_{zxzy}$ component of the viscoelasticity tensor is also divergent albeit only logarithmically, $\propto \Omega^2 b_z \log{(2 v_F \Lambda_z/\Omega)}$.
+The expressions for $\Omega \neq 0$ are given in Eqs.~(\ref{viscoelasticity_lin_Hall_Omega_12}) and(\ref{viscoelasticity_lin_Hall_Omega_3}), where the $\eta_{zxzy}$ component of the viscoelasticity tensor is also divergent albeit only logarithmically, $\propto \Omega^2 b_z \ln{(2 v_F \Lambda_z/\Omega)}$.

-Now let us take into account the internal degrees of freedom, which lead to the pseudospin angular momentum, and consider the \emph{Belinfante-like stress tensor}~\footnote{Unlike isotropic Dirac spectrum, see Eq.~(\ref{Kubo-Dirac-T}), rotational invariance is commonly broken in crystals.
-Therefore, one should consider the modification of the Belinfante symmetrization~\cite{Rao-Bradlyn:2019} or the Belinfante-like stress tensor, which takes into account reduced symmetries of a system.}.
-According to Eq.~(\ref{Model-Weyl-lin}), rotational invariance is preserved in the plane perpendicular to the Weyl node separation $\mathbf{b}$.
+Now let us take into account the internal degrees of freedom, which lead to the pseudospin angular momentum, and consider the \emph{Belinfante-like stress tensor}.~\footnote{Unlike isotropic Dirac spectrum, see Eq.~(\ref{Kubo-Dirac-T}), rotational invariance is commonly broken in crystals.
+Therefore, one should consider the modification of the Belinfante symmetrization~\cite{Rao-Bradlyn:2019} or the Belinfante-like stress tensor, which takes into account reduced symmetries of a system.} According to Eq.~(\ref{Model-Weyl-lin}), rotational invariance is preserved only in the plane perpendicular to the Weyl node separation $\mathbf{b}$, hence, the fully symmetric Belinfante stress tensor cannot be realized.
 Therefore, the strain transformation generator and the Belinfante-like stress tensor read as